diagram-sankeyEnvironments

 • Maintain an auditable history of every modification

-Each execution of a deployment creates a run, which encapsulates the plan, logs, state updates, and resulting outputs.
+Each execution of an environment creates a run, which encapsulates the plan, logs, state updates, and resulting outputs.
 Runs are fully versioned and traceable, enabling teams to understand how infrastructure evolves over time and why each change was made.

 • Consistency — every change is executed using the same workflow and evaluation logic